RacoonHQ/WELOVE-PDF/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is free to use for personal and commercial purposes.
+You can use, modify, and distribute the software, but you must include the original copyright notice and give appropriate credit to the original author.

 ## 👥 Team